 - Investors’ perception of risk: Favorable headlines make investors more willing to take on added risk to hold corporate bonds.
 But global events can cause investors to become risk-averse.
 Each person has to choose their own comfort zone on the risk and reward spectrum.
 Such global news could prompt some to seek safer investments; these could include government bonds or money market funds.

 The Bottom Line

-The corporate bond arena offers investors a full menu of options in terms of finding the risk and return combination that suits them best.
-Corporate bonds are therefore a core component of diversified, income-oriented portfolios.
+The corporate bond arena offers a full menu of options in terms of finding the risk and return combination that suits you best.
+Corporate bonds are a core part of a diverse, income-oriented portfolio.